-For financial aid purposes, a normal time frame for program completion is as follows:

-Full-time students pursuing an associate degree cannot exceed the equivalent of nine quarters or 116 credits to complete their degree requirements.
+For financial aid purposes, a normal time frame for program completion is as follows: Full-time students pursuing an associate degree cannot exceed the equivalent of nine quarters or 116 credits to complete their degree requirements.
 Full-time students pursuing a bachelor's degree cannot exceed the equivalent of fifteen quarters or 188 credits to complete their degree requirements.
-All full-time students must successfully complete at least eight new credits each term to maintain SAP.
-Half-time students are expected to earn at least four new credits each term.
-Our definition of "new credits" excludes failures and withdrawals, which are courses attempted, not successfully completed.
+All full-time students must successfully complete at least nine new credits each term to maintain SAP.
+Half-time students are expected to earn at least four credits each term.
 Incompletes are not counted toward credits completed until after the course work is successfully completed and posted by the Records Office.
-If you repeat a course that you have already successfully completed the credits will not count toward credits completed for SAP, since the credits were already counted toward the quantitative standards the first time the course was completed.
+If a student repeats a course that they have already successfully completed the credits will not count toward credits completed for SAP, since the credits were already counted toward the quantitative standards the first time the course was completed.

-Evaluation of Aid Eligibility
+Evaluation of Aid Eligibility: